rooseveltframework/progressively-enhance-web-components/README.md

 It works by reading a directory of HTML templates for your web application, identifying any web components, and replacing custom element invocations with fallback markup that will work if JavaScript is disabled which will then be progressively enhanced into the desired web component when the JavaScript loads.

-This allows you to use web components in server-side templating the same way you would with client-side templating without creating a hard dependency on JavaScript for server-side template renders and without having to write two different templates for each context.
+This allows you to use web components in server-side templating the same way you would with client-side templating without creating a hard dependency on JavaScript for rendering templates with web components and without having to write two different templates for each context.

 This module was built and is maintained by the [Roosevelt web framework](https://github.com/rooseveltframework/roosevelt) [team](https://github.com/orgs/rooseveltframework/people), but it can be used independently of Roosevelt as well.